Ghaznavids: State and culture

 The 16th century Persian historian, Firishta, records Sabuktigin's genealogy as descended from the Sasanian kings: "Subooktu-geen, the son of Jookan, the son of Kuzil-Hukum, the son of Kuzil-Arslan, the son of Ferooz, the son of Yezdijird, king of Persia."
 However, modern historians believe this was an attempt to connect himself with the history of old Persia.

 Historian Bosworth explains: "In fact with the adoption of Persian administrative and cultural ways the Ghaznavids threw off their original Turkish steppe background and became largely integrated with the Perso-Islamic tradition."
 As a result, Ghazni developed into a great centre of Arabic learning.

 With Sultan Mahmud's invasions of North India, Persian culture was established at Lahore, which later produced the famous poet, Masud Sa'd Salman.
 Lahore, under Ghaznavid rule in the 11th century, attracted Persian scholars from Khorasan, India and Central Asia and became a major Persian cultural centre.
+One of the most significant early works on Sufism, the Kashf al-mahjub, was written in Lahore by Abu al-Hasan Hujwiri al-Ghaznawi.
 It was also during Mahmud's reign that Ghaznavid coinage began to have bilingual legends consisting of Arabic and Devanagari script.
 The entire range of Persianate institutions and customs that would come to characterize the political economy of most of India would be implemented by the later Ghaznavids.

 The Persian culture established by the Ghaznavids in Ghazna and Eastern Afghanistan survived the Ghurid invasion in the 12th century and endured until the invasion of the Mongols.

+Art and Architecture

+During the Ghaznavid era, artistic production was at its height, specifically in marble reliefs with geometric, vegetal, and epigraphic designs.
+Excavations at Ghazni have uncovered numerous carved marble pannels that feature trefoil arches, scrollwork, and inscriptions in Persian and Arabic.
+One of the more celebrated works is a marble panel from the courtyard of Sultan Mas`ud III's palace, now in the Brooklyn Museum, which has a Kufic script above intricate vegetal motifs.
+The use of marble instead of more common stucco or brick along with detailed calligraphy reflect both the Ghaznavids' wealth and their artistry.